-With a global population in excess of 7 billion and the influence of human activities on our environment increasingly evident at local, regional and global scales, issues of environmental health, justice, sustainability and stewardship have become more pervasive and more pressing.
+With a global population in excess of 7 billion and the influence of human activities on our environment evident at local, regional and global scales, issues of environmental health, justice, sustainability and stewardship have become pervasive.
 The need for individuals with literacy and skills relevant to environmental issues has never been greater.
 This need spans a broad spectrum of careers, including Environmental Management, Economics, Law, Conservation, Restoration, Education, Food Systems Management & Analysis, Marketing, Ecology, Clean Energy, Urban Planning, Public Administration, Business, Environmental Advocacy, Public Health, Urban Agriculture, Politics, Risk Assessment, Architecture, Consulting, with employment opportunities in all sectors of society.
-An environmental crisis exists, and significant societal/political action is required to abate the problems we can influence and adapt to the changes ahead.
+An environmental crisis exists, and change is required to abate the problems we can influence and adapt to the changes ahead.

-The Institute of Environmental Sustainability (IES) has integrated Loyola’s Environmentally based academic programs into our innovative infrastructure of research, teaching and training, and outreach, bringing together a diverse faculty with an array of academic expertise to help students explore the relationships of human beings to the natural world, and to develop the mental acuity and technical skills to formulate solutions to complex environmental problems.
+The School of Environmental Sustainability (SES) has integrated Loyola’s Environmentally based academic programs into our innovative infrastructure of research, teaching and training, and outreach, bringing together a diverse faculty with an array of academic expertise to help students explore the relationships of human beings to the natural world, and to develop the mental acuity and technical skills to formulate solutions to complex environmental problems.
 Through coursework, hands-on projects, faculty-mentored independent research, community outreach and internships, students will gain the skills needed to become leaders in environmental research, policy and justice, and in promoting and implementing sustainable practices.

-IES offers six undergraduate programs designed to provide a solid inter-disciplinary base of knowledge then specialize in Environmental Policy, Environmental Studies or Environmental Science with students having the options of choosing concentrations in Food Systems & Sustainable Agriculture, Conservation & Restoration, Public Health, or of choosing among science courses that coincide with their own unique interests.
+SES offers six undergraduate programs designed to provide a solid inter-disciplinary base of knowledge then specialize in Environmental Policy, Environmental Studies or Environmental Science with students having the options to choose concentrations in Food Systems & Sustainable Agriculture, Conservation & Restoration, Public Health, or to choose science courses that coincide with their own interests.
 Five-year dual degree programs (BA/MBA or BS/MBA) are also available, as are two minors, in ‘Environmental Action & Leadership’ and ‘Environmental Science’.
-These degrees allow students to gain valuable knowledge, professional competency, structure ethical reflection, preparation for service in the interest of social justice and the collective good, and the dedication and skills to solve environmental problems locally, regionally and globally.
+These degrees allow students to gain valuable knowledge, professional competency, a structure for ethical reflection, preparation for service in the interest of social justice and the collective good, and the dedication and skills to solve environmental problems locally, regionally and globally.